 Joshimath to Badrinath: Ideas for a road trip

-Vehicles are allowed to travel from Badrinath to Joshimath, but they must follow the designated queue and timing for the journey.
-There is a check post 21 KM from Joshimath where vehicles are stopped and checked to avoid any crossing of up & down vehicles on the narrow hill road.
-Be sure to plan your arrival at Joshimath to match the gate opening time for batches to travel.
+For travelers planning to journey from Badrinath to Joshimath, it’s important to note that vehicles are allowed to travel, but they must follow the designated queue and timing for the journey.
+There is a check post located 21 km from Joshimath, where vehicles are stopped and checked to avoid any crossing of up and down vehicles on the narrow hill road.

 The Badrinath temple is located in a small, plain area surrounded by snow-capped hills.
 It is situated at a height of 3133 meters and is 15.25 meters in size.
 The temple is located by the side of the river Alaknanda (Rishi Ganga).
 Behind the temple, there is the hill named Nara Parbat (Nara Hill), and behind that is the snow-capped peak of Neelkhant.